igorbkuhl/igorbkuhl/README.md

 - Hello!
 My name is Igor and I'm a brazillian developer.
-- I'm interested in Python and Web development in general.
+- I'm interested in become better at web development every day!
 - I'm learning JavaScript, TypeScript and VueJS.
 - Currently coursing Front-end from Instituto Evoluir with @thvieira as my teacher.
 - For direct messages, call for me as "monitz" on discord.